douglaspasqualin/Bench-20-STM/README.md

 $ ./runSmallParam.sh NUMBER_EXECUTIONS NUMBER_THREADS
 ```

 In the paper, we have used 64 threads and 10 executions.
-Like the previous experiment, It will generate the communication matrices.
+Like the previous experiment, it will generate the communication matrices.
 To calculate the MSE, use the script [CalcMSENew.R](Scripts/CalcMSENew.R).
-Like the previous experiment, It will generate a file called _mseCalculated.txt_.
+Like the previous experiment, it will generate a file called _mseCalculated.txt_.
 Do a merge of the previous _mseCalculated.txt_ file with this new one and use the script [BoxPlot.R](Scripts/BoxPlot.R) to generate the graphic, comparing both.

 To generate the graphic used in the paper, open the folder [PaperData](PaperData) and type: